Medicaid Integrated Health Care Coverage, SSI Financial Eligibility Determinations (210-RICR-40-00-3)

 2.“Couple” means a person seeking initial or continuing eligibility for Medicaid and his or her spouse, regardless of whether the spouse is also an applicant or beneficiary unless otherwise indicated.

-3.“Federal benefit rate” or “FBR” means the amount of the monthly cash assistance authorized for the recipients of the SSI program.
-The FBR is the SSI income eligibility standard, as adjusted for the number of cash recipients, living arrangement and SSP levels as indicated in the table in § 3.1.7 of this Part.
+3.“Federal benefit rate” or “FBR” means the amount of the monthly cash assistance authorized by the Social Security Administration for the recipients of the SSI program.
+The FBR is the SSI income eligibility standard, as adjusted for the number of cash recipients, living arrangement and SSP levels.

 4.“Financial responsibility unit” or “FRU” means the group of persons living with the person seeking Medicaid benefits whose income and resources are considered available when determining financial eligibility and, as such, may count and/or be attributed to others in the household when the deeming process applies.